Impact of COVID-19 pandemic on sports events around the world

 * Patrick Mouratoglou’s tennis academy in France will host a five-week series in May.

-* UFC action returned with UFC 249 on May 9.
-Two more cards are scheduled for May 13 and May 16.
+* UFC action returned with two cards on May 9 and May 13.
+A third card is scheduled for May 16.

 List of sports events that have either been cancelled or postponed due to the outbreak: